nagrawa6/Wildfire/Readme.md

 6. SVM: SVM Classification.ipynb

 ### Environmental Justice Analysis:
-To perform the data analysis run the following: Points Map Large Fires from 2018.ipynb
+To perform the data analysis run the following: Environmental Justice.ipynb

 ## Results
 The XGBoost Classification model achieved a remarkable accuracy of 90.44% in predicting large wildfires.
+The environmental variable LST Night from 1 year before average and the atmospher-ic variable geopotential at 850 hPa were determined to be the most significant for the XGBoost Classification model.
-Temperature and foliage content were found to be the most important variables This model can be used by wildfire safety organizations to predict large wildfire occurrences with high accuracy and employ protective safeguards to prioritize resource allocation for socioeconomically disadvantaged communities.
+This model can be used by wildfire safety organizations to predict large wildfire occurrences with high accuracy and employ protective safeguards to prioritize resource allocation for socioeconomically disadvantaged communities.